ThePhrontistery/Cambemini/README.md

 ## Known issues

-Currently, it has been reported that the sharing option creates the share url, but the Kanban does not appear in the list of the person who logs in with that url.
+Currently, it has been reported that the sharing option creates the share url, but the Kanban does not appear in the list of the person who logs in with that url.</br>
+It has been found that while viewing attachments, only .pdf files are displayed satisfactorily, while images and plain text files are not properly displayed.

 ## License